aspose-html/aspose-html-reference-tutorials/content/english/net/generate-jpg-and-png-images/generate-jpg-images-by-imagedevice/_index.md

 1. Visual Studio Installed

 To use Aspose.HTML in your .NET project, you must have Visual Studio installed on your system.
-If you haven't already, you can download it from the official website.
+If you haven't already, you can download it from the website.

 2. Aspose.HTML for .NET

 You need to download and install Aspose.HTML for .NET.
-You can get it from the official [download link](https://releases.aspose.com/html/net/).
+You can get it from the [download link](https://releases.aspose.com/html/net/).

 3. Aspose.HTML License